aldumas/kb/zettelkasten/java-floating-point-literals.md

 tags:
 ---

-# Literals

-## Floating point numbers
+# Floating point literals
-Without a suffix, a number in fixed point form or scientific notation will be typed as a `double`.
+Without a suffix, a number in fixed point or exponential form will be typed as a `double`.
 If you want the literal to be typed as a `float`, you can use a `F` or `f` suffix, e.g. `3.14f`.

-If you want to be explicit about the fact that a number is a double, you can supply a `D` or `d` suffix, e.g. `3.14d`.
+If you want to be explicit about the fact that a number is a `double`, you can supply a `D` or `d` suffix, e.g. `3.14d`.
 This is mostly useful if you want to have a double literal that would normally be interpreted by the compiler as an integer literal, e.g. `42d`.
 In this case, however, it might be clearer to write the literal as `42.` or `42.0`.

-#todo binary fp literal
+## Exponential form
+Exponential form literals use `E` or `e` to denote the decimal exponent, e.g. `2.99792458e8` is 2.99792458 x 10^8.

+## Hexadecimal floating point literals
+Floating point literals can also be written in hexadecimal using exponential form, though the exponent is still in base-10, e.g. 2^-3 can be written as `0x1.0p-3`.
+Note that instead of `E` or `e` before the exponent, we use `P` or `p` since `E`  and `e` is a hexadecimal digit.

 ---
 # References